 - 1. All food items must be store bought.
 Individually packaged items strongly encouraged. - 2.
 "Sweet" items must be balanced with "Healthy" items. - 3.
 All parties, including food and activities are to be planned with the teacher. - 4.
 Money is not to be collected from students to fund these parties.
 (Please see: Fees Charged to Students) - 5.
-Parties are to happen during snack, lunchtime, or during the last hour of the day. - 6.
-Consult with the classroom teacher and office to see if any classroom participants have any food allergies (i.e., peanut allergy).
+Parties are to happen during snack, lunchtime, or during the last /2 hour of the day. - 6.
+Consult with the classroom teacher and office to see if any classroom participants have any food allergies (i.e., peanut allergy). - 7.
+Treats and/or party favors cannot be taken to the room by the parent(s) unless approved and arranged by the teacher

 Donations can only be asked for.
-If it is for a lunch, it must be made clear that if a student cannot or does not wish to donate the \$2.00 cost of a lunch, the student is to remain anonymous and still fully participate.
+If it is for a lunch, it must be made clear that if a student cannot or does not wish to donate to the cost of a lunch, the student is to remain anonymous and still fully participate.

-CLASSROOM VISITORS - Due to COVID-19 district/state guidelines, Classroom Visitors are on very limited restrictions until further notice.No one should be on campus without office clearance.
+CLASSROOM VISITORS - No one should be on campus without office clearance.
 All parent volunteers or other visitors must sign in at the office upon entering the campus.
 All visitors must wear a visitor's pass while on campus.
-COVID-19 guidelines also require any parent volunteers to 1) provide proof of immunization OR 2) proof of a negative COVID test within 5 days.